jeffijoe/awilix-router-core/README.md

 ### Builder

-The builder API's top level exports is
+The builder API's top level exports are:

 ```js
 import { createController, HttpVerbs } from 'awilix-router-core'